Bionet Group Researchers

 Ban Wang (M.S.
 February 2014) worked on a behavior study of the olfactory system of fruit flies and genetic manipulation to find new useful features in transgenic flies.
 Since September 2014 she is a Ph.D. student in the Department of Electrical Engineering at University of Washington, Seattle.
 She is now a PostDoc with the Fraser Lab at Stanford.

 Daniel Clark (M.S.
 February 2014) investigated information processing algorithms and the neural architecture of the visual system, as well as applications of massively parallel computation.
 As of 2014, he is a research programmer at the Child Mind Institute.

 Arthur Argall (M.S.
 May 2014) was interested in olfactory circuits and the basic biophysical properties of olfactory sensory neurons.
 As a Ph.D. student in the program in Neurobiology and Behavior, he was on rotation in the Fly Lab during the summer of 2013.
 In 2014 he joined the NYU School of Law.

 Lu Xu is interested in developing new methods for obtaining electrophysiological recordings from transgenic flies.
 She was on rotation with the Fly lab during the Fall semester of 2012.
 Currently she is a Ph.D. student in the Biological Sciences department at Columbia University.

 Prabhat Godse (M.S.
 February 2013) developed and implemented GPU-based models of auditory circuits in the fruit fly brain.
 He also participated in the Neurokernel Project.
 As of February 2013, he is an engineer at BioDigital Systems.

 Robert J. Turetsky (M.S.
 2003) investigated spike signal processing, dendritic computation and spike-based models of audition with an emphasis on the analogy between DSP and neural computing.
 He received the Millman Outstanding TA Award from Columbia's Department of Electrical Engineering in May 2010.
-As of 2014, he is a financial researcher at Global Headlands Markets.
+As of 2017, he is a data scientist at Facebook.